Azure/arc_jumpstart_docs/docs/contribution_guidelines/_index.md

 ## Code blocks and commands formatting

 In Jumpstart, code blocks and commands play a pivotal role in conveying technical information accurately.
-To ensure adherence to markdown rules and maintain our scenario standards, it is imperative that each code block and command utilizes the correct markdown language highlighter.
-This meticulous attention to formatting not only enhances the visual clarity of the content but also ensures consistency and professionalism throughout our documentation.
+To ensure adherence to markdown rules and maintain our scenario standards, it is imperative that each code block and command utilize the correct markdown language highlighter.

-1. **Markdown Language Highlighter:** Choose the appropriate markdown language highlighter for each code block and command.
+1. **Markdown language highlighter:** Choose the appropriate markdown language highlighter for each code block and command.
 Markdown supports a wide array of programming languages and scripting formats.
 By specifying the correct language highlighter, you enable syntax highlighting, improving the readability and comprehension of the code.

-2. **Consistency Across Scenarios:** Maintain consistency in markdown language highlighters across all scenarios.
+2. **Consistency across scenarios:** Maintain consistency in markdown language highlighters across all scenarios.
 Consistent formatting creates a seamless reading experience for users navigating various scenarios.
-This uniformity reinforces our commitment to providing a standardized and user-friendly environment.

-3. **Command Line Inputs:** When presenting command-line inputs, use the appropriate shell language highlighter (e.g., Bash, PowerShell) to accurately represent the command syntax.
+3. **Command line inputs:** When presenting command-line inputs, use the appropriate shell language highlighter (e.g., Bash, PowerShell) to accurately represent the command syntax.
 Properly formatted command examples ensure that users can replicate the steps without encountering unexpected errors.

-4. **Editing and Review:** During the editing and review process, pay close attention to code block formatting.
+4. **Editing and review:** During the editing and review process, pay close attention to code block formatting.
 Reviewers and contributors should collaborate to confirm that the correct language highlighter is applied to each code snippet and command, refining the content for accuracy and consistency.

-By meticulously adhering to these guidelines, the Jumpstart maintain a high standard of quality and professionalism.
-Clear, properly formatted code blocks and commands empower our readers to engage effectively with the technical content, fostering an environment of learning and collaboration.

 ## Managing credentials, secrets, and passwords

-The significance of safeguarding credentials, secrets, and passwords cannot be overstated.
-When crafting code and guides for our scenarios, utmost caution must be exercised to protect sensitive information.
+The importance of safeguarding credentials, secrets, and passwords cannot be overstated.
+When crafting code and guides for our scenarios, utmost care must be taken to protect sensitive information.
 Here are essential guidelines to ensure the secure handling of such data:

-1. **Masking Sensitive Information:** Whether it's a credential included in the code or a secret/password displayed as part of terminal output, it is imperative to mask these details from the reader.
-Masking ensures that sensitive information remains confidential and inaccessible to unauthorized individuals, enhancing the security of our scenarios.
+1. **Masking sensitive information:** Whether it's a credential included in the code or a secret/password displayed as part of terminal output, it is imperative to mask these details from the reader.
+Masking ensures that sensitive information remains confidential and inaccessible to unauthorized individuals.

-2. **Environment Variables:** Encourage the use of environment variables for storing sensitive information.
+2. **Environment variables:** Encourage the use of environment variables for storing sensitive information.
 By employing environment variables, credentials and secrets can be securely managed outside the codebase, reducing the risk of accidental exposure in version control systems.

-3. **Encryption and Hashing:** Whenever feasible, advocate for encryption and hashing techniques to secure sensitive data.
-Encrypting passwords and sensitive configuration files adds an extra layer of protection, making it significantly challenging for malicious entities to access the stored information.
+3. **Encryption and hashing:** Whenever feasible, advocate for encryption and hashing techniques to secure sensitive data.
+Encrypting passwords and sensitive configuration files adds an extra layer of protection, making it more difficult for malicious entities to access the stored information..

-4. **Educational Context:** If it is essential to demonstrate specific operations involving credentials or secrets for educational purposes, clearly highlight that the displayed information is for instructional use only and should be replaced with appropriate values in a real-world scenario.
+4. **Educational context:** If it is necessary to demonstrate specific operations involving credentials or secrets for educational purposes, clearly highlight that the displayed information is for instructional use only and should be replaced with appropriate values in a real-world scenario.

-5. **Regular Review:** During the review process, pay meticulous attention to any code that involves sensitive information.
+5. **Regular review:** During the review process, pay meticulous attention to any code that involves sensitive information.
 Reviewers and contributors should collaborate to confirm that sensitive details are appropriately masked and secured, ensuring that the scenario content meets our stringent security standards.

-By adhering to these guidelines, we uphold the integrity and confidentiality of sensitive information within our scenarios.
-Your diligence in implementing these security measures reinforces our commitment to providing reliable and trustworthy documentation to our users.
 Thank you for your vigilance in safeguarding credentials, secrets, and passwords, enhancing the overall security of our Jumpstart scenarios.

 ![Screenshot of unwanted credentials files](./unwanted_credentials_files.png)